ietf-rats/draft-birkholz-rats-endorsement-eat/draft-birkholz-rats-endorsement-eat.md

 Each Claim definition is accompanied by a value definition using the Concise Data Definition Language (CDDL, {{-cddl}}).
 An Endorsement Token that is using Claims that are defined in this document MUST include Claim values as specified in this document.

+Note to the reader: in this -00 I-D there are only five exemplary Claims included yet.
+This list is far from complete or polished.

 ## Component Manufacturer Claim

 As a fall-back alternative to the more specific oemid Claim defined in {{-eat}}, this Claim allows for byte strings representing entity identifiers that are not based on IEEE MA-L, MA-M, MA-S or an IEEE CID {{IEEE.RA}}.